 Last time we did the trip up to Great Kills, we still were full of pie-eyed wonder.
 It didn’t help that the group generally (1) was traumatized by the AC/DC tribute band and (2) was terrified of the Atlantic.
 Ahhh, what a difference a year makes.
 This time we knew we weren’t fooling around with the Manasquan Inlet, so we left shortly after dawn, mostly confident we could make it.

 Mostly we were confident we’d make it because we anticipated smooth seas.
-Last year, the Absecon Inlet was a horrendous mess, directly responsible for our bonding with Second Wave.
+Last year, the Absecon Inlet was a horrendous mess.
+The only upside (and a big upside it was) was that the Absecon Inlet directly was responsible for our bonding with Second Wave.
 Yesterday?
 Scarcely a ripple.

 In fact, the entire day gave us nothing more than 1-footers.
 Beautiful.
-All ten-plus hours of it.
-Not much to see from three miles off the Jersey shore, but nice and easy.
+All 10-plus hours of it.
+Not much to see from 3 miles off the Jersey shore, but nice and easy.

 At least in the midst of the chaos, Old Barney stood proud, beckoning the Troublemaker to safety, just like he’s done since the beginning of time.